Cindy and Barrett with RV in Montrose

 41. Who drives the RV more often?

-Barrett does.
+Barrett did.
 But I offer!
-At this point, it’s a point of pride for Barrett.
+It became a point of pride for Barrett.

 That being said, I have driven the RV.
 I used to drive all our big vehicles!

-In college, I worked at a PBS station and often drove the cube truck to off-site shoots.
+I worked at a PBS station in college and often drove the cube truck to off-site shoots.
 I used to drive our jet ski trailer across Austin to the boat ramp.
-When we moved our life briefly from Austin to Pittsburgh, I drove the 27′ truck carrying our belongings, which was also towing our Honda behind it the entire way.
+When we moved from Austin to Pittsburgh, I drove the 27′ truck carrying our belongings, towing our Honda behind it the entire way.

 Cindy driving a moving truck

 What it boils down to is Barrett’s anxiety.
-He’s supposedly less stressed if he’s the one with the hands on the wheel.
+He’s supposedly less stressed if he has his hands on the wheel.
 I’m not entirely convinced, but I’m also not going to argue with him.
 So here we are!

-Additionally, I tend to be the planner and navigator of our duo.
-If we’re on a nice smooth highway for the day, I sometimes try to catch up on emails and writing on travel days.
-But these days, I try to not schedule work for travel days anymore because travel is stressful enough.
+Additionally, I am our duo’s planner and navigator.
+If we were on a smooth highway for the day, I would attempt to catch up on emails and writing on travel days.
+Eventually, though, I learned to avoid scheduling work for travel days because travel is stressful enough.

-I will say if you’re a nervous driver, I would try to find a way to get some time behind the wheel because if you’re ever in an emergency situation where one person cannot drive, you may find yourself needing to do so.
+I will say that if you’re a nervous driver, try to find a way to get some time behind the wheel.
+If you’re ever in an emergency situation where one person cannot drive, you may find yourself needing to do so.

 42. How do you grocery shop and cook?